-December 31, 2016 2015 Cumulative foreign currency translation adjustment \$ (78,953) \$ (43,010) Unrealized loss on hedges, net (1) (18,021) (27,891) Accumulated other comprehensive loss \$ (96,974) \$ (70,901)
+Decem ber 3 31, 2017 2016 Cumulative foreign aurranay translation adjustment ф (62,600) Ф (70.052) Cumulative foreign currency translation adjustment Unrealized loss on hedges, net of tax (1) \$ (62,689) (7,507) Ф (78,953) (18,021) Unrealized gain on note receivable, net of tax \$ 409 \$ (10,021) Accumulated other comprehensive loss \$ (69,787) \$ (96,974)

-(1) Amounts relate to foreign currency hedges for the Grand Canyon, the Grand Canyon II and the Grand Canyon III charters as well as interest rate swap contracts for the Term Loan and the Nordea Q5000 Loan, and are net of deferred income taxes totaling \$9.7 million and \$15.1 million as of December 31, 2016 and 2015, respectively (Note 18).
+(1) Relates to foreign currency hedges for the Grand Canyon, Grand Canyon II and Grand Canyon III charters as well as interest rate swap contracts for the Nordea Q5000 Loan, and are net of deferred income taxes totaling \$4.0 million and \$9.7 million as of December 31, 2017 and 2016, respectively (Note 17).

-Note 10 - Stock Buyback Program
+Note 9 - Stock Buyback Program

-Our Board of Directors has granted us the authority to repurchase shares of our common stock in an amount equal to any equity issued to our employees, officers and directors under our share-based compensation plans, including share-based awards issued under our existing long-term incentive plans and shares issued to our employees under our employee stock purchase plans (Note 12).
+Our Board of Directors (the "Board") has granted us the authority to repurchase shares of our common stock in an amount equal to any equity issued to our employees, officers and directors under our share-based compensation plans, including share-based awards issued under our existing long-term incentive plans and shares issued to our employees under our employee stock purchase plans (Note 11).
 We may continue to make repurchases pursuant to this authority from time to time as additional equity is issued under our stock based plans depending on prevailing market conditions and other factors.
 As described in an announced plan, all repurchases may be commenced or suspended at any time as determined by management.
 We have not purchased any shares available under this program since 2015.
-As of December 31, 2016, we had repurchased a total of 3,589,425 shares of our common stock.
-As of December 31, 2016, we had 2,327,608 shares of our common stock available for repurchase under the program.
+As of December 31, 2017, 3,234,091 shares of our common stock were available for repurchase under the program.

-Note 11 - Earnings Per Share
+Note 10 - Earnings Per Share